-Mr. Mansfield is a Vice-President, investment professional with Industrial Alliance Securities Inc. Mr. Mansfield has 20 years' experience as investment advisor specializing in the Canadian venture market working both on the private and public investors and companies.
+Mr. Mansfield has 20 years' experience as an investment advisor specializing in the Canadian venture market working with both private and public investors and companies.
 He has a track record of successfully taking public over one hundred companies through the completion of qualifying transactions by Capital Pool Corporations and secondary financings.
-Mr. Mansfield has a Bachelor of Commerce from the University of Calgary (1989), articled with KPMG and obtained CA designation in 1993 and CFA designation in 1998.
+Mr. Mansfield obtained a Bachelor of Commerce from the University of Calgary (1989), articled with KPMG, and obtained CA designation in 1993 and CFA designation in 1998.